 MVNU has contracted with Official Payments Corporation to process online payments.
 A convenience fee of \$3 per transaction is charged for electronic check (ACH) payments and a 2.5% processing fee is assessed for payments made by credit card; American Express, Discover, MasterCard, and Visa are accepted.
-Note: When paying an application fee, housing deposit, or tuition deposit, processing fees are not assessed.
+Note: The application fee, housing deposit, or tuition deposit are processed through a company called Acceptiva, and processing fees are not assessed.